Venus and Neptune are both involved with love – in many ways they are attuned and in harmony.

 C. E. O Carter (a Venus square Neptune native) in his book The Astrological Aspects describes all hard aspects between Venus and Neptune as “a divine discontent” of the energetic influence –

 “In some respects, they seem to lead to more definite results than the trine or sextile, for they bestow a divine discontent, and a constant restless seeking for an ideal which is not easily realisable on earth.
-This is particularily so in matters of the affections.
-The ideals are indeed very high, and there may be a persistant dissatisfaction both with things and persons, varying from a petulant or peevish attitude, to a noble aspiration, and persistant endeavor to seek for a fuller realisation of inner visions.” page 119
+This is particularly so in matters of the affections.
+The ideals are indeed very high, and there may be a persistent dissatisfaction both with things and persons, varying from a petulant or peevish attitude, to a noble aspiration, and persistent endeavour to seek for a fuller realisation of inner visions.” page 119

 Relationships are an area where natives are vulnerable.
 Deep inside they long for the perfect, fairy tale romance, the ideal partner – their soul mate.
 As natives are likely to be rather compassionate and pure of heart, they can be blind to the true nature of their beloved, and equally, more than capable of gifting them imaginary traits and talents.
 Love could see them tolerate behaviour others would find totally unacceptable, on the other hand it is also possible that natives may be evasive and hard to pin down about the true nature of their feelings.